apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 <br>
 #### Step 2: Adding the Package Dependencies

-The my_sensor_app requires the sensor framework, `hw/sensor`, package as a package dependency.
+The my_sensor_app package requires the sensor framework, `hw/sensor`, package as a package dependency.
 Note that the BSP creates the sensor devices for the onboard sensors, so the `hw/sensor/creator` package that creates off-board sensor is not needed.

 Add the highlighted line to the `pkg.yml` file to add the `hw/sensor` package as package dependency: